synapsec-ai/llm-defender-subnet/README.md

 --wallet.name YourColdkeyGoesHere \
 --wallet.hotkey YourHotkeyGoesHere
 ```
-You can optionally provide  --subtensor.network, --subtensor.chain_endpoint and --logging.debug arguments.
+You can optionally provide --miner_set_weights True|False, --subtensor.network, --subtensor.chain_endpoint and --logging.debug arguments.
 If you provide the logging.* argument, make sure it is the last argument you provide.

+If you are running Miner and Validator with same hotkey, you need to set the `--miner_set_weights` to False.

 Run auto-updater (only one instance needs to be running even if you have multiple PM2 instances active on the same machine):
 ```